Grand Duchess Elizabeth Mikhailovna of Russia: Biography

-She and Adolf were happily married and the news that she was already pregnant with their first child brought great happiness to the couple.
-After only a year, Elizabeth died giving birth to a daughter, who also did not survive.
-The grief-stricken Adolf ordered the construction of a Russian Orthodox church - the St. Elizabeth's Church in Neroberg Park, Wiesbaden - to house her remains The location of the church on the hill was chosen by Adolf himself so that he could always have a view of the church from his residence.
+After only a year of marriage, Elizabeth died giving birth to a daughter, who also did not survive.
+Her cause of death was advanced tuberculosis.
+The grief-stricken Adolf ordered the construction of a Russian Orthodox church – the St. Elizabeth's Church in Neroberg Park, Wiesbaden – to house her remains.
+The location of the church on the hill was chosen by Adolf himself so that he could always have a view of the church from his residence.
 Elizabeth's sarcophagus can still be seen today inside the church.